-Students will work in content-specific teams to design a unit plan around a prescribed framework that integrates course concepts and texts.
-Building on the midterm rationale, students in each group will take ownership of a designated "chunk" of the unit (lesson or mini-unit) by creating and presenting the associated activities, referring to aspects of the rationale to discuss the "why" behind them.
+Students will work in content-specific teams to design a lesson/unit plan around a prescribed framework that integrates course concepts and texts.
+Building on the midterm rationale, students in each group will take ownership of a designated "chunk" of the lesson/unit by creating and presenting the associated activities, referring to aspects of the rationale to discuss the "why" behind them.
+The group will choose one specific activity/strategy to demonstrate during their presentation.
 Students will earn a group score (out of 30 points) for the presentation.

-In the final exam reflection component of the assignment, students will individually reflect on their peers' final presentations and receive an individual score (out of 20 points) on the 1-2 page reflection.
+In the final exam reflection component of the assignment, students will individually reflect on their peers' final presentations and receive an individual score (out of 20 points) on the 2-3 page reflection.
 Final Exam Unit Plan Reflections must be submitted by the end of the final exam period assigned to the course by the University (TBD).
 Reflections submitted after this deadline will earn zero of the 20 reflection points.

-Particulars about the assignment will be distributed in hard copy and discussed in class.
+Rubrics for the final presentation and reflection will be distributed in hard copy and discussed in class.